 What makes them so great?

-Second, they take your requests, likes and dislikes seriously.
+Second, they take your requests, likes, and dislikes seriously.
 I mentioned once to Jason that I didn’t like spicy food and I never had to mention it again.
-Jason just remembered.
-If I ordered a dish that was spicy he would recommend something else or altered the dish for me.
+Jason remembered.
+If I ordered a dish that was spicy he would recommend something else or alter the dish for me.